kaiorosa1/100-days-of-code/log.md

 **Thoughts**: I'm most looking forward to start learning React but for the moment is nice to revisit some BootStrap functionalities.
 I've solved the challenge just because I wanted to have something to make a commit.
 I'll use the weekend to switch gears and thing about how I'm going to be commiting.
 I want to start use a session to learn more JS I don't feel I'm done yet to move on to something else.
 I'll probably solve another challenge like that tomorrow as well.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/js-journey/commit/c4964eb06db6017ea2c3ee1b6fd04cca1d3bc100

+### Day 62: March 29, 2019

+**Today's Progress**: I've solved some Bootstrap challenges and worked on Project Euler (FCC) on freeCodeCamp.

+**Thoughts**: I've been loving documenting my journey in this quick way.
+This weekend I start planning what the nexts weeks are going to look like, there's lot of JS in the way that is for sure.

+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/js-journey/commit/38894fc3f54defcfc19e84ffd4ec088c933459b7